The Hong-Sau technique is very simple. You can learn it in five minutes!

 Would You Like to Learn More?

-The material offered above is a greatly abbreviated explanation of the Hong-Sau Technique of Concentration.
+Some Hong-Sau meditation benefits include increased peace, clarity, and focus as well as a deeper connection with Spirit, superconsciousness, and our higher Self.
+The material offered above is a greatly abbreviated explanation of the Hong-Sau Meditation Technique of Concentration.
 The full instruction is available from The Ananda Course in Meditation.

-In addition to Hong-Sau, The Ananda Course in Meditation contains other techniques for beginner, intermediate, and advanced meditation.
+In addition to the Hong-Sau technique, The Ananda Course in Meditation contains other techniques for beginner, intermediate, and advanced meditation.
 All of them are scientifically proven to beneficially affect the brain, body, and spiritual development of the student.